coq-community/manifesto/README.md

 their usefulness as a library or plugin, because they demonstrate interesting proof techniques, or because they represent an important achievement.

-This work will be done by an editorial board which will be constitued of experimented users and prominent members of the Coq community.
+This work will be done by an editorial board which will be constituted of experimented users and prominent members of the Coq community.
 They will have to decide what packages to put forward and on what criteria to take these decisions.
 The editorial board will also oversee the collaborative writing of